tickone/mgo/CONTRIBUTING.md

 We merge PRs into `development`, which is then tested in a sharded, replicated environment in our datacenter for regressions.
 Once everyone is happy, we merge to master - this is to maintain a bit of quality control past the usual PR process.

 **Thanks** for helping!

+# How to test the code
+In order to run the tests, you need the following installed (assuming Ubuntu)

+* daemontools (for svstat)
+* mongo (for mongo client)
+* mongodb (for mongo server)

+Before running the tests, you need to start the test mongo server with `make startdb`.
+After the tests are done, you can tear it down with `make stopdb`.

+The tests to run are defined in `.travis.yml` under the *script* section.